google/seq2seq/docs/getting_started.md

   --output_dir ${TMPDIR:-/tmp}/nmt_toy_reverse
 ```

-On a CPU, the training may take up to 15 minutes.
+On a CPU, the training may take around 15 minutes.
 With the trained model, you can run inference and make predictions as follows:

 ```bash
 python -m bin.infer \